MaximAshin/MaximAshin.github.io/_posts/2022-10-16-modifying-router-firmware.md

 fmk/rootfs/usr/sbin/rotatelog.sh
 ```

-We can modify the script and run our shell from there!
+We can modify the script and run our binary from there!
 ![image](https://user-images.githubusercontent.com/53023744/196065187-621f4102-1e10-439c-a418-1cf30a08ea7f.png)